isl-org/Open3D/docs/tutorial/t_reconstruction_system/voxel_block_grid.rst

 To represent such a structure, we first coarsely divide the 3D space into **block** grids.
 Blocks containing surfaces are organized in a hash map by 3D coordinates (sparse globally), and are further divided into dense **voxels** that can be accessed by array indices (dense locally).
 The reason why we do not maintain a voxel hash map is that we can preserve the data locality instead of scattering adjacent data uniformly into the memory.

-Please first check :ref:`/tutorial/core/hashmap.ipynb`, especially section :ref:`/tutorial/core/hashmap.ipynb#Multi-valued-hash-map` to acquire a basic understanding of the underlying data structure.
+Please first check the :ref:`/tutorial/core/hashmap.ipynb`, especially section the :ref:`/tutorial/core/hashmap.ipynb#Multi-valued-hash-map` to acquire a basic understanding of the underlying data structure.
 Please refer to [Dong2021]_ for more explanation.

 Construction
 ````````````````````